ft-interactive/ft-graphics-deploy/README.md

     --bucket-name

   Upload settings
-  If not provided, these are deduced from the git situation in the CWD.
+  If not provided, these are deduced from the git status in the CWD.
     --project-name
-    --sha - unique reference for this commit --branch-name
-    --local-dir - what to upload; defaults to ./dist --preview - upload files to preview folder --assets-prefix - base for asset URLs; affects the rev-manifest and all HTML/CSS files
+    --sha - unique reference for this commit --branch-name - name of the branch you are deploying --local-dir - what to upload; defaults to ./dist --preview - upload files to preview folder --assets-prefix - base for asset URLs; affects the rev-manifest and all HTML/CSS files

   Other
-    --confirm - skip the confirmation dialogue
     --help - show this help and exit
+    --get-branch-url - instead of deploying, just print the URL it would deploy to --get-commit-url - as above, but get the commit-specific URL --confirm - skip the confirmation dialogue when deploying
 ```

 ## Development